edwardsmoses/edwardsmoses.com/_data/blog/2022-10-01-step-by-step-checklist-to-your-apple-app-store-listing.md

 An anonymous number you use internally for identify your app, and used as a unique product reference ID on the sales reports.

+## 13. Copyright information

+Information used to show who has copyright of the application.
+For example: 2022 BakingRecipes Ltd

 ## Conclusion

 That concludes the checklist to get your app listed on the Apple App store.
 If you're publishing your app to the Google Play store, here's a similar [checklist](https://edwardsmoses.com/ultimate-checklist-for-successful-google-play-store-listing) that would be helpful.